solisoft/foxxy/README.md

 ## Dev mode

-`$ brunch w --server` will start the live reloader
+`$ brunch w --server` will start the live reloader and a server.

 # Deployment